 Microsoft Outlook notifications not working

-Firstly, this issue can occur if the Outlook App wasn’t registered correctly with Windows 10 at the time of installation or the registry key has somehow become corrupted.
-As such, even if you enabled ‘Display a Desktop Alert’ in Mail option, you do not see it.
+Firstly, this issue can occur if the Outlook App wasn’t registered correctly with Windows 11/10 at the time of installation or the registry key has somehow become corrupted.
+As such, even if you enabled ‘Display a Desktop Alert’ in the Mail option, you do not see it.

 If it gets worse, you have to check messages by updating the folder.
 Here’s a registry tweak that can help you get past this problem.

-Then, scrolling down to locate the following option – Get notifications from these senders.
-Look for Outlook under it and sliding the toggle to ‘On’ position.
+Then, scroll down to locate the following option – Get notifications from these senders.
+Look for Outlook under it and slide the toggle to the ‘On’ position.

 If, Outlook does not appear under ‘Get notifications from these senders’ then, try the below method.